MLL High profile media stories around authorities cracking down on money laundering have continued to become more common

 UK regulations look set to be tightened up, and businesses that operate in any of the sectors outlined in the report need to ensure that their company’s reputation is protected and that it remains on the right side of the law.

-To help businesses navigate these regulations, Red Flag Alert has developed an AML service to assure businesses that they’re compliant.
+To help businesses navigate these regulations, Red Flag Alert has developed a comprehensive AML Check to assure businesses that they’re compliant.
 The service was developed in conjunction with Begbies Traynor plc and GB Group plc – we’re confident it’s the simplest and most comprehensive solution on the market in the UK.

 - Full range of risk level checking.

 - Enhanced due diligence.

 - Secure audit trail.